chahnel/kroehne.github.io/4_Cookbook.md

 **Home button:** The page linked to the button at design time will be displayed at runtime when the user clicks the button.

 **Bookmark button:** The current page can be bookmarked at runtime.
-Clicking on the button will offer the feature ‘Add bookmark’ and ‘Manage bookmark …’.
-Select ‘Add bookmark’ to add the current pages URL to the list of bookmarks.
-The selection of ‘Manage bookmarks…’ will produce a dialog which lists the bookmarks already added and offers the possibility to delete one or more entries.
+Clicking on the button will offer the feature ?Add bookmark? and ?Manage bookmark ??.
+Select ?Add bookmark? to add the current pages URL to the list of bookmarks.
+The selection of ?Manage bookmarks?? will produce a dialog which lists the bookmarks already added and offers the possibility to delete one or more entries.

 **URL Input field:** This is not really a input field, you cannot enter a URL here to load the entered page.
 The URL string of the current web child (if specified) will be displayed here

-A context menu is presented when the option “Show browser context menu” is selected.
+A context menu is presented when the option ?Show browser context menu? is selected.

 Note that the following texts are defined in the general project settings (see section II.2.2.8)